 I am recipient of the IFTR’s Helsinki Prize (2013) and the TaPRA PG Essay Prize (2012).<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - PhD (Northampton)

 - MA (Goldsmiths)

 In my role at Leeds, I lead practical modules in applied theatre; engage with critical theories of socially engaged performance and teach on research methods modules.
 I regularly teach aross PGT and UG programmes in the school.

-Prior to the role as programme leader for the MA in Applied Theatre & Interventions, I led undergraduate modules on Reading Performance, Improvisation & Devising, Teaching Drama, Performance in Social and Community Contexts, World Theatre and MA modules in Prisons, Punishment and Performance.
+Prior to the role as programme leader for the MA in Applied Theatre & Interventions, I have convened undergraduate modules on Reading Performance, Improvisation & Devising, Teaching Drama, Performance in Social and Community Contexts, World Theatre and MA modules in Prisons, Punishment and Performance.
 I have taught at Universities of Lincoln, Northampton, UEL and Goldsmiths in the UK and Rhodes University (UCKAR) and Nelson Mandela Metropolitan University in South Africa.

 Research groups and institutes